juskoljo/toki/README.md

-# when_ruby_version
+# Toki

-when_ruby_version is a DSL that helps you to implement Ruby version, patchlevel, engine and platform specific code
+Toki is a DSL that helps you to implement Ruby version, patchlevel, engine and platform specific code

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'when_ruby_version'
+    gem 'toki'

 And then execute: